-The employer shall store the information for four years beyond the termination of the alien’s employment.
+The employer shall store the information for two years beyond the termination of the foreign employee's employment.

-For compliance with the obligation to keep the information at the workplace, the employer may take copies of the document demonstrating the right to work or use the following forms:
+For compliance with the obligation to keep the information at the workplace, the employer may take copies of the document demonstrating the right to work.

 At a construction site, it is the obligation of the main contractor or other supervisor, and at a shipyard area, of the employer excercising main authority, to keep the information of all foreign workers working in the area.